Sorry (Madonna song): Critical reception

 Retrospective reviews also have been positive.
 A group of writers of Gay Times magazine wrote that "Sorry had a tough act to follow coming after Hung Up, but it truly stood up on its own".
-While placing the track at sixth place on their list of the singer's greatest singles, Harrison Brocklehurst from The Tab agreed, opining that "in film terms, Hung Up is Alien and Sorry is Aliens", calling the latter a "throbbing sequel that builds on its predecessor with a darker edge."
 According to Jude Rogers from The Guardian, the track was Madonna's 13th best single, pointing out that "a fabulous ascending-then-descending bassline bolsters one of Madonna's most club-ready songs".
 On Gay Star News' ranking, the single came in at number 25, with Joe Morgan stating that "when you're the Queen of Pop, you have to make sure your songs translate.
 Thumping beats and a killer melody makes sense in any language".
 Slant Magazine ranked "Sorry" as her 31st best single, writing that it was "more ABBA-esque than the ABBA-sampling 'Hung Up'".
-Entertainment Weekly's Chuck Arnold considered "Sorry" Madonna's 51th best track, commenting, "Madonna doesn't have any reason to apologize for the second single from Confessions on a Dance Floor", as "no matter how many times we've heard it all before, this still causes a commotion".
+Entertainment Weekly's Chuck Arnold considered "Sorry" Madonna's 51st best track, commenting, "Madonna doesn't have any reason to apologize for the second single from Confessions on a Dance Floor", as "no matter how many times we've heard it all before, this still causes a commotion".
 The song came in the 61st position of Parade magazine's list of Madonna's singles, with Samuel R. Murrian writing that Confessions on a Dance Floor "might be the Madonna album with the most inexhaustible replay value", with "Sorry" being one of its highlights.
 He called it a "thumping, witty kiss-off set in a '70s roller disco".

+Recognition

+"Sorry" was considered the third best single of 2006 by Slant Magazine, and was nominated in the categories of PRS Most Performed Work and International Hit of the Year at the 2007 Ivor Novello Awards, eventually winning the latter.